 Delivery

-There are two types of delivery; standard and accelerated.
+There are two types of delivery: standard and accelerated.

 Standard delivery shows your ads consistently throughout the day.
 With accelerated delivery, Facebook will try to spend your budget as quickly as possible.